The Windmill Turns Both Ways

-Since evening was gathering in the edges of the sky and he hadn't eaten since the morning, he decided to take advantage of all the restaurants being open and get something to eat.
-Without any of his friends in sight, wandering through the crowds got boring, but he didn't feel like leaving the energetic atmosphere for home either.
-He settled for people-watching on a wall while he slowly finished off some dango.
+Evening was gathering in the edges of the sky, and he hadn't eaten since the morning.
+It'd be boring to go somewhere alone, but he was reluctant to leave the celebratory atmosphere downtown.
+Naruto settled for people-watching on a wall while he slowly finished off some dango.

 I wonder how Gaara's doing, he thought.

-As the sun drooped lower in the sky and he was just thinking about going home, Jiraiya found Naruto and told him that he was leaving Konoha tonight.
+As the sun dropped lower in the sky and he was just thinking about going home, Jiraiya found Naruto and told him that he was leaving Konoha tonight.

 "What?"
-Naruto exclaimed, jumping down from the wall he'd been sitting on.
+Naruto jumped down from the wall he'd been sitting on.
 "But why?
 You just got back to the village!
 And Tsunade-baachan is your old teammate, right?
 Why don't you want to stay around a little longer?
-I'm not sure if Shizune-neechan can keep her from celebrating too much tonight by herself."
+I'm not sure if Shizune-neechan can keep her in line alone."

 "In other words, you're trying to escape the politics," Naruto guessed.

 Jiraiya grimaced.
 "Hey now, I really have some things to do.
-I help Konoha maintain its ties in other lands, and that's especially important now that we have a new Hokage and everyone is wary of how that might change things.
-And no one is better for this than me, like you said, as a long-time teammate with thorough insight into her personality and policies."
+I help Konoha maintain its ties in other lands, after all!
+That's especially important now that we have a new Hokage.
+A long-time teammate has the best insight into her personality and policies."

 "You mean Konoha's ties in other lands' bathhouses," Naruto muttered.

 Jiraiya just smiled and ruffled Naruto's hair.
 "You'll see me again really soon.
-I've just got a few important things to check on, and depending on that, I'll need to come back here for an important mission."
+I have just a few important things to check on, and depending on that, I'll need to come back here for an important mission."

-"If it concerns you then you'll know then; if not, then you don't have to worry about it.
+"If it concerns you, then you'll know about it then.
+If not, you don't have to worry about it.
 Later, kid."
 He waved with a smirk and walked off through the thinning crowd, heading in the direction of the village gate.

 Naruto huffed mildly and stretched.
-Everyone was packing up now, so he decided to finally go on home too.
+All the stands and booths were packing up, so he decided to finally go home, too.

 Walking lazily through the streets, Naruto's thoughts drifted back to the inauguration.
 He imagined himself standing in front of a large crowd wearing the Hokage hat and looking out over everyone with his arms crossed in a cool pose (looking older, and stronger, and ravishingly handsome, of course).
 His teammates behind him, and his village before him, he'd say something impossibly badass, but also very profound and inspirational.
 And he would invite Tsunade to his party and let her drink and gamble as much as she wanted.
 The thought made him grin widely to himself.

-When Naruto got into his pajamas and crawled into bed minutes after arriving home, he was still so absorbed in fantasizing about the future (the various scenarios becoming more and more elaborate) that he would wonder many times later whether everything that came after was just the by-product of his overactive imagination.
+When Naruto got into his pajamas and crawled into bed minutes after arriving home, he was still so absorbed in fantasizing about the future that, later on, he would wonder whether everything that came after was just the by-product of his overactive imagination.